Medical Answering Services: After Hours Voicemail Menu Script

 Press 2 Selection: Please leave your full name, date of birth, and a callback number, along with a brief message describing the issue you’re experiencing.
 We’ll return your call as soon as possible.
 Thank you.

-Press 3 Selection: If you’re a physician or work for a hospital, press one.
+Press 3 Selection: If you’re a physician or work for a hospital, press 1.
 Otherwise, please leave your name, number, and a brief message, and we’ll get back to you during regular office hours.
 Thank you.

 Press 1 Sub Selection: Please leave your name, hospital name, reason for the call, and we’ll get back to you as soon as possible.
 Thank you.